 <?php $string = "Hello World!"; echo $string; ?>

 Captain Obvious to the rescue!
-You guys should already know this, the very first thing we learn as a beginner.
-Start a PHP script with
+You guys should already know this, the very first thing every beginner learns – Start a PHP script with

 <?php and end it with